v5ma/selfawarenetworks/sanwiki/pages/gamma-wave-consideration-sandwich.md

 | Proprioceptive and Layer-5 action closure | Body-state feedback changes the next motor and sensory state | Movement depends on distributed cortical, basal-ganglia, cerebellar, brainstem, spinal, and peripheral loops, not Layer 5 alone. |

 The word *sandwich* therefore names a recurrent relationship: incoming evidence and ongoing context constrain a changing middle computation, whose motor consequences return as new sensory evidence.

+## Source genealogy and attribution

+The concept developed in stages, and its current interpretation should not be projected backward:

+- The March 25, 2021 [[flow-of-information-in-the-brain|Flow of Information in the Brain]] recording supplies a receive-transform-project-act-return ancestor.
+It does not yet name GCS.
+- The January 4, 2024 [Cortical Dynamics & Neurocircuitry](https://www.svgn.io/p/cortical-dynamics-and-neurocircuitry) article supplies a later cortical-traffic teaching geometry.
+- [`rexnote06.md`](https://github.com/v5ma/selfawarenetworks/blob/7bbb9e317793480ab2a08781f8801ee224f37d44/rexnote06.md), publicly Git-fixed October 21, 2024, is the earliest currently recovered public source in which Micah calls the tentative relation a **consideration sandwich** and asks whether it could coordinate proprioceptive feedback.
+- [`raynote22.md`](https://github.com/v5ma/selfawarenetworks/blob/117337d01e3d5d04941b54cdde0a4b67f748f6c6/raynote22.md), publicly fixed January 21, 2025, develops an intermediate Layer-2/3 version.
+Its treatment of PV interneurons as peripheral proprioceptive afferents is retired; PV interneurons can shape local timing but do not carry the ascending peripheral afferent route.
+- [`draft1.md`](https://github.com/v5ma/selfawarenetworks/blob/0dc8e48747b784d9dd5ad5af145f633571a7d91e/draft1.md), publicly fixed February 21, 2025 local time / February 22 UTC, contains the exact **Gamma Consideration Sandwich** name and the expanded sensory, top-down, and proprioceptive composite.

+The 2024 source is a mixed-authorship dialogue.
+Passages labeled **Micah Blumberg said** establish Micah's tentative hypothesis.
+Passages labeled **ChatGPT said** are developmental context, not Micah-authored claims and not independent validation.
+See [[consideration-sandwich|the historical source entry]] for the wording and evidential boundary.

 ## A medically bounded interpretation